deyongl/FIDASIM/README.md

 	profiles={time:time,$					;;SHOT TIME
 			  rho:rho,$						;;RHO VALUES
 			  ti:ti,$						;;ION TEMPERATURE [eV]
-			  vtor:vtor,$					;;TORODIAL ANGULAR VELOCITY [rad/s]
+			  omega:omega,$					;;TORODIAL ANGULAR VELOCITY [rad/s]
 			  te:te,$						;;ELECTRON TEMPERATURE [eV]
 			  dene:dene,$					;;ELECTRON DENSITY [m^-3]
 			  zeff:zeff}					;;ZEFF
 END
 ```
 As you can see it is all rather self-explanatory.
 All I need to do now to get ABCD to work with prefida is supply the above information.
 I can use whatever routines I want so long as the output of abcd_routines is defined as above.
 I could also include other things in the
 structures so long as I have the above.

 Note: All positions in the device routines are in machine coordinates

 # Frequently Asked Questions
 ### I get a segmentation fault when I run the code with multiple cores, but not when I only use one core.
 A segmentation fault happens when a code tries to access memory that it wasn't allocated.
 When a code runs in parallel each thread is allocated a certain amount of memory.
 Under certain conditions, i.e. a large grid, a thread runs out of room and tries to access more.
 This throws a seg fault.
 To increase this limit run the following:

 For tsch shell: